CAE Reading and Use of English Part 8

 19 intensifies.
 ‘Intensify’ means ‘to make more serious or extreme.

 20 instability.
-Another example where context suggests that a negative prefix is needed here – the problems of harvest are discussed and bad (or unstable) climate can contribute to the issue.
+Another example where context suggests that a negative prefix is needed here – the problems of harvest are discussed and a bad (or unstable) climate can contribute to the issue.

 21 effectively.
 A special breed of rice, that uses nitrogen in an efficient, productive way.